helidon-io/helidon/docs/mp/health.md

 </dependency>
 ```

-To enable built-in health checks add the following dependency (or use the [helidon-microprofile bundle][helidon-microprofile-bundle] )
+To enable built-in health checks add the following dependency (or use the [helidon-microprofile bundle](introduction.md) )

 ```xml [pom.xml]
 <dependency>